jgod/str/README.md

 ## usage

-All methods for string transformation return new strings.
+Note: all methods for string transformation return new strings.

 ```cpp
 #include "str.h"